apg/sigusr2.net/src/colophon.md

 in shape, but laziness means that there are still some entries that are broken, which I fix when I encounter them and have time to do so.

 This iteration of SIGUSR2 is as bare bones as I can get design wise.
-I used [make8bitart][make8bitart] for the "logo," pngcrushed it, then base64 encoded it into the stylesheet as data.

 I have unlinked many posts from the index this time around.
 The content is still somewhat available, [here][old].